 There's no getting around it, smartphones are expensive.
-But unless you're looking for a very recently released model, buying a refurbished handset can cut the cost considerably.
+Yet unless you're looking for a recently released model, buying a refurbished handset can cut the cost considerably.

 In this guide...

 They won't generally come with the original packaging and may not include all the accessories, but they will have been tested, and will usually come with a warranty.

 When a phone is refurbished by a retailer, it will typically be given a 'grade'.
 Trading Standards has told us these grades aren't set independently, so quality can vary, but typically they are defined as follows:

 One of the most important things to consider when buying a refurb is the warranty it comes with, as this provides your protection if it develops a fault.